 Varian Build Guide “Glory to the Alliance!”

-Welcome to our guide for Varian, a Melee Warrior or Assassin in Heroes of the Storm.
+Welcome to our guide for Varian, a Bruiser in Heroes of the Storm.
 Within these pages, you will find everything required to understand how best to play this hero, in both different map styles and team compositions.

-Varian is a multi-class Hero who can be played as both a melee Warrior or a melee Assassin depending on which talents are picked throughout the game.
+Varian is a Bruiser who can be played as both a melee Assassin or a Tank depending on which talents are picked throughout the game.
 Having access to multiple crowd control abilities, Varian excels at slowing his targets, allowing him to take them down himself or with the help of his allies.
 At Level 4, Varian can decide between multiple playstyles.
 Taunt turns him into a resilient protector capable of absorbing a lot of damage.
-Colossus Smash enables Varian to drastically weaken his target's defences, allowing him to take them down very quickly.
-Ultimately, Twin Blades of Fury increases Varian's to attack and movement speed significantly while in combat, which causes him to become a deadly threat to less agile opponents.
-In order to unleash Varian's full potential, players will have to learn how to fulfill both the role of a peeling Warrior and of an hard-engaging Assassin.
+Colossus Smash enables Varian to drastically weaken his target's defences, allowing him to burst them down very quickly.
+Finally, Twin Blades of Fury increases Varian's to attack and movement speed significantly while in combat, which causes him to become a deadly threat to PvE Objectives, such as Bosses, and less agile enemy Heroes.
+In order to unleash Varian's full potential, players will have to learn how to fulfill both the role of a peeling Bruiser and of an hard-engaging Assassin.

 - Very flexible playstyle

-- Can take on the role of both a Warrior and Assassin, which makes him hard to read in drafts
+- Can take on the role of both a Tank and Assassin, which makes him harder to read in drafts

 - Banner talents at 16 provide excellent utility